What every LDS woman needs to know about sex and pornography addiction.

 Through all of this, one word crowds out nearly everything else: Why?
 Why me?
 Why him?
 Why us?
 If he really loves me, why does he do this?
 If he loves the children and cares about our family, why does he continue to search this stuff out?
 If he knows that it’s wrong, why doesn’t he just stop?
 If he really cares about his temple covenants and our sealing together, why does he bend and break those covenants?
 Didn’t I feel the confirming warmth of truth years ago (or recently) when I made the decision to marry him?
 Why, then, haven’t things turned out the way I expected?
 Why has he promised me again and again and again that he will stop, and yet he is back at it months, or weeks or merely days later?
 Why does he make and then break these same promises to the bishop?
 If he truly believes in a loving Heavenly Father and a Savior who atoned for his sins and mine, why is this happening?
 Why don’t I have my “happily ever after”?

 The simple truth is that your husband has an addiction.1 His brain is broken and he has lost the ability to make decisions between right and wrong when it comes to matters of sex.
 He doesn’t stop because he can’t.
 You’ve been worried because you’ve heard for years that viewing pornography can lead to addiction and can drive the addict to much more serious sins.
 I want to be clear about this: If your husband is repeatedly looking at pornography, he is already addicted.

 [1Some people seem fixated on making a distinction between a pornography addiction and the other, “more serious,” “full-blown” sex addiction.
 The viewing of pornography is merely one of the conduits by which the addict acts out on his sex addiction.
 It is his “drug of choice.”
 In this writing I make no distinction between pornography addiction and sex addiction because I see no meaningful difference.]

-[You can download a FREE PDF copy of this essay along with nine other essays by clicking here.]
+[You can order a KINDLE copy of this essay along with nine other essays by clicking here.]